fredwu/acts_as_shopping_cart/README.md

 In order for this to work, the Shopping Cart Item model should have the following fields:

     create_table :cart_items do |t|
-        t.integer :owner_id           # Holds the owner id, for polymorphism
+        t.integer :cart_id            # Holds the cart id, for polymorphism
-        t.integer :owner_type         # Holds the type of the owner, for polymorphism t.integer :quantity           # Holds the quantity of the object t.integer :item_id            # Holds the object id t.string :item_type           # Holds the type of the object, for polymorphism t.decimal :price, :scale => 2 # Holds the price of the item end
+        t.string  :cart_type          # Holds the type of the cart, for polymorphism t.integer :item_id            # Holds the object id
+        t.string  :item_type          # Holds the type of the object, for polymorphism t.integer :quantity           # Holds the quantity of the object t.decimal :price, :scale => 2 # Holds the price of the item end